Know Your Real State of Charge: 3 Battery Monitors (2026)

 Victron BMV-712 Smart Battery Monitor (panel-mounted display with built-in Bluetooth antenna, 500A shunt, 6.5 to 70 VDC range, programmable relay, VE.Direct port for Cerbo GX integration, 5-year warranty upgradable to 10 years, 99.6 percent coulomb-counting accuracy, ASIN B084M2XYK4)

-The cruiser default because the antenna lives at the nav station where Bluetooth actually works.
+The cruiser default, because the panel antenna lives where Bluetooth works.

 - + Panel-mounted Bluetooth antenna at the nav station is the load-bearing advantage over the SmartShunt; in Footprint Hero's hands-on backyard bench test the BMV-712 connected at ≥150 feet unobstructed (test ran out of room) and 100 feet through an RV battery compartment, compared to the SmartShunt's 30 feet interrupted in the same compartment, these are real-world environment tests not vendor-claimed specs (Victron's own SmartShunt datasheet rates baseline Bluetooth range at 10-15 meters / 33-49 feet in unobstructed conditions, with a warning that conducting elements like metal hulls and seawater can reduce it to "an unacceptable level")